-Snowmelt and rain-on-snow is a complicated process, and in some areas can result in greater rates of runoff.
-There are two parts to this section; the first part focuses on calculating the impacts of snow melt and the second section provides additional considerations for designers when evaluating the impacts of snow melt in a project location.
+Snowmelt and rain-on-snow is a complicated process and in some areas can result in greater rates of runoff.
+There are two parts to this section: the first part focuses on calculating the impacts of snowmelt and the second section provides additional considerations for designers when evaluating the impacts of snowmelt in a project location.

-2-4.1 Calculating Snow Melt
+2-4.1 Calculating Snowmelt

-The following general guidance was developed for urban areas, however it can be used in rural areas.
-This method should be added to the 100 year 24 hour precipitation when using the single event model to account for snowmelt.
-No additional amounts need to be added to precipitation when designing for conveyance and other hydraulic calculations
+The following general guidance was developed for urban areas; however, it can be used in rural areas.
+This method should be added to the 100-year 24-hour precipitation when using the single event model to account for snowmelt.
+No additional amounts need to be added to precipitation when designing for conveyance and other hydraulic calculations.

-When an area is evaluated for snow impacts the designer should; apply the method described in this section, consult the Region Hydraulics Engineer, the project Maintenance Office, the Project Engineer and finally historical data.
-Then in the Hydraulics Report, the designer should describe in detail what value (if any) was determined to most accurately represent snowmelt at a project location.
+When an area is evaluated for snow impacts the designer should: apply the method described in this section; consult the Region Hydraulics Engineer, the project maintenance office, the project engineer, and finally historical data.
+Then in the hydraulics report, the designer should describe in detail what value (if any) was determined to most accurately represent snowmelt at a project location.

 The first question designers should consider is whether or not cold climate effects will impact a project.
 In particular, designers should check the snow record to determine the maximum monthly average snow depths for the project.
-Snow depths can be found at the following website or through contacting the Region Hydraulics Engineer or Headquarter Hydraulics Office:
+Snow depths can be found at the following website or through contacting the Region Hydraulics Engineer or Headquarter Hydraulics Office at www.wrcc.dri.edu/summary/climsmwa.html.

-( thttp://www.wrcc.dri.edu/summary/climsmwa.html).

-The following equation uses a factor of 5 developed from the energy budget equation developed by the U.S. Army Corps of Engineers (USACE) and available snow for Eastern Washington cities to convert depth to snow water equivalent.
-This amount should be added to the 100 year 24-hour precipitation value when designing for flood conditions for rain-on-snow or snowmelt.
+The following equation uses a factor of 5 developed from the energy budget equation developed by the U.S. Army Corps of Engineers (USACE) and available snow for eastern Washington cities to convert depth to snow water equivalent.
+This amount should be added to the 100-year 24-hour precipitation value when designing for flood conditions for rain-on-snow or snowmelt.
 The equation below should only be applied when the average snow depth within the month at a project location meets or exceeds 2 inches/day.